peteroupc/peteroupc.github.io/randmisc.md

     2. Set _x_ to an integer chosen uniformly at random, in the half-open interval \[_D_\[_k_\]\[0\], _D_\[_k_\]\[1\]).
     3. With probability _w_\[_x_\] / _q_\[_k_\], return _x_.
 Otherwise, go to step 1.

-For _nondecreasing_ rather than nonincreasing weights, the algorithm is as follows instead:
+For _nowhere decreasing_ rather than nowhere increasing weights, the algorithm is as follows instead:

 - Setup:  Let _w_\[_i_\] be the weight for integer _i_ (with _i_ starting at _a_).
     1. (Envelope weights.)
 Build a list _q_ as follows: The first item is _w_\[_b_&minus;1\], then set _j_ to 1, then while _j_ &lt; (_b_&minus;_a_), append _w_\[_b_&minus;1&minus;_j_\] and multiply _j_ by 2.
 The list _q_'s items should be rational numbers that equal the true values, if possible, or overestimate them if not.